FireEmblemUniverse/scratch/tutorials/how-to-decomp/search.md

 - If I'd then thought to search for `battleHitRate =`, we would have found `ComputeBattleUnitHitRate` right away.

-I instead went through the painstaking process of running around through all these different functions because that was the *actual path I took* when searching for the answer to this question.
+We instead went through the painstaking process of running around through all these different functions because that was the *actual path I took* when searching for the answer to this question.
 Even I, someone confident enough to have wriiten this guide, don't necessarily know ahead of time which paths are